 No matter how many laws are erected about equal opportunity or checks-and-balances created within the system, people will find ways to circumvent them.
 One of my managers easily scooted around these policies and hired his buddies in juiciest roles.
 To utmost frustration of the team, HR & Staffing did nothing about it because he followed the process.
 In my career, I have seen such stories repeated over-and-over across companies and countries.

 Now imagine, instead of the long-drawn hiring process of hiring, AI sifts through mountain of information and proposes three candidates that best match what you are looking for and the only choice you have is to select one of the three.
 I’ll not go a step further where AI selects and recruits a candidate who shows up at your door as per the expected start date!
 Proper use of AI will result in hires that are better fit for the role than any conventional process, no matter how rigorous.

-So, here’s the hypothesis: match personalities to the corporate and team culture instead of skills and experience to the role.
+So, here’s the hypothesis: use critical skills as weighted parameters but also match personalities and traits to the corporate and team culture instead of keywords in resume, hard skills and experience to the role.
 This means the machine learning algorithm will need to put appropriate weight to soft-skills, attitude and adaptability; not just hard skills.
 Integrating psychometric tests will make it easier for the machine learning algorithms and improve results as they would be more data-driven.

 For deeper discussion on the topic, contact me.